Holmium: Isotopes

+The metastable isomer 166m1Ho has the unusually long half-life of 1133 years.
+With a very low excitation energy, it does not decay to the ground state but beta-decays directly, having a particularly rich spectrum of gamma rays, making this isotope useful as a means for calibrating gamma ray spectrometers.

+Holmium-166 (ground state) has been studied for medical application.

 Compounds

 Oxides and chalcogenides

 Holmium(III) oxide is the only oxide of holmium.
-It changes its apparent color depending on the lighting conditions.
-In daylight, it has a tannish yellow color.
+It changes its color depending on the lighting conditions.
+In daylight, it has a yellowish color.
 Under trichromatic light, it appears orange red, almost indistinguishable from the appearance of erbium oxide under the same lighting conditions.
-The perceived color change is related to the sharp emission lines of trivalent holmium ions acting as red phosphors.
+The color change is related to the sharp emission lines of trivalent holmium ions acting as red phosphors.
+Holmium(III) oxide appears pink under a cold-cathode fluorescent lamp.